dylbinthedev/FaithfulX/README.md

 + FINAL RELEASE 3.0 (Full Support for older versions such as 1.9/1.10/1.11/1.12) (1.14.1/1.14.2/1.14.3 users now see the resource pack as compatible instead of being invalid) This is the most tested build ever!
 Confirmed to work on 1.9.0, 1.9.4, 1.10.2, 1.11.2, 1.12.2, 1.13.0, 1.13.2, 1.14.0, 1.14.1, 1.14.2, 1.14.3!

 + RELEASE 3.1 (Fixed a typo in .mcmeta) (FaithfulX now views as compatible on 1.14.3) Issues with OptiFine has now been fixed.
+Performance should be better now

 ## Upcoming Releases
 + RELEASE 3.2 will fix font glitches such as öäå not displaying correctly & more optimizations